Skip to main content

 Treating Classic Hodgkin Lymphoma, by Stage

-This section sums up the treatment options for Hodgkin lymphoma (HL) in adults, based on the stage of cancer.
-Treatment of the disease in children is slightly different from the treatment for adults.
+This section sums up the treatment options for classic Hodgkin lymphoma (cHL) in adults, based on the stage of cancer.
+Treatment of Hodgkin lymphoma in children is slightly different from the treatment for adults.
 Some of these differences are discussed in Treating Hodgkin Lymphoma in Children.
 For teens with HL who are fully grown, the treatment is usually the same as that for an adult.

 • The type of HL